 In 1940, two years after his debut (and one year after Batman), The Masked Bat competed in a match that would change lucha libre forever.
 He and another wrestler named Octavio Gaona had been involved in a series of grudge matches, and this culminated in a wager: if Gaona lost, he would shave his head in shame, and if The Masked Bat lost he would remove his mask and reveal his identity.

 The Masked Bat lost, and revealed himself: Jesús Velázquez Quintero, a wrestler from Guanajuato.
 The betting match (“lucha de apuesta”) became a staple of lucha libre – even today, it is seen as the highest honour to win such a match, higher even than becoming champion.
 The un-Masked Bat continued wrestling for many years, and then became an actor and screenwriter.
-You can see him wrestling, without a mask, in the first clip below, or if you’d like something meatier I suggest checking out the second clip, The Aztec Mummy, a 1957 film in which he played a masked villain.
+You can see him wrestling, without a mask, in the first clip below, or if you’d like something meatier I suggest checking out The Aztec Mummy, a 1957 film in which he played a masked villain.